anonutopia/anonutopians/anonwallet.md

 #### TODO 1.0.1 beta

+- [ ] pay fee in any or oru currencies
 - [ ] hardcoded fee price
 - [ ] enable wbtc and weth
 - [ ] advanced exchange